DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/6-KEYNOA-CA-KEYNOA-CA-Finish.png)

 6. The newly created KEYNOA CA is now listed as a valid 'Certificate Authority'.
-Click on the hamburger menu, to manage this CA.
+Click on the burger menu, to manage this CA.

 ![KEYNOA](/img/KEYNOA/reference-doc/KEYNOA-CA/7-KEYNOA-CA-New-CA-Listed.png)